ErpNetDocs/tech/modules/financials/excise/index.md

 ### Definitions

 You can take advantage of a variety of **system** and **custom** definitions.
-Excise allows you to both use and create new excise product types and categories, purpose codes, duty rates and many other entities required for transaction documents.
+Excise allows you to both use and create new excise product [types](definitions/excise-products.md) and [categories](definitions/excise-categories.md), purpose codes, duty rates and [other entities](definitions/other-excise-definitions.md) required for transaction documents.

 ![Excise](pictures/definitions_excise.png)